CSbyGB/pentips/mobile-app/android.md

 sensitive.
 Some malware masquerades as Android keyboard extensions.
 - Tapjacking PoC equivalent to Clickjacking can be done with Qark

+## Disable Certificate Pinning

+- See Alissa Knight's workshop about this:

+{% embed url="https://vimeo.com/701552838" %} Alissa Knight: Workshop for Women/Non-Binary in API Security: Bypassing Certificate Pinning in Android Using FRIDA {% endembed %}

 ## Tools for IOS and Android

 - Rooted android device